 The giant prickly pear cactus found here live up to their name with their tree-sized trunks!
 Our goal here is to spot one of the largest species of land iguana, which is native and exclusive to the island of Santa Fe.
 Their colors range from beige to chocolate-brown with dragon-like spines.
 In many ways, these iguanas truly resemble dinosaurs.

 An indigenous species of rice rat also inhabits the thickets here, and lucky hikers might even manage to spot harmless Galapagos snakes.
-After the hike, there is nothing more inviting than a swim in the calm waters of the bay, which are a great time to go snorkelling with the diverse marine life.
-Afterwards, lunch will be served aboard the Sea Lion Yacht.
+After the hike, there is nothing more inviting than a swim in the calm waters of the bay, which are a great time to go snorkeling with the diverse marine life.
+Afterward, lunch will be served aboard the Sea Lion Yacht.
 Sail back to Puerto Ayora.